39 top tips for fishkeepers

 How much is a pinch?
 Good question, because depending on the size of your fingers and the type of food you are feeding, amounts will be vastly different.
 Ask your retailer to demonstrate how much they feed to each of their fish, so you get a more accurate idea.

-4. Don’t overstock
+4. Don’t overstock your tank

-5. Choose function over novelty
+5. Choose function over novelty when picking your aquarium

 When choosing a tank, get one that is the right shape.
 Spheres, columns, hexagons and corner tanks do not have the surface area or swimming length that a standard rectangle provides.
 It may not look as funky, but your fish will be much happier, and equipment will fit more readily into a rectangular-shaped tank.

-The same goes for gaudy decoration.
-Most tropical fish are adapted to a wild environment, and that means muted colours like browns, greys and greens.
 Offer bright blue gravel to a brown catfish, and it will turn pale in an attempt to blend in.
 Use white gravels and all your fish will look pale and washed out.
 Natural coloured sands and gravels will make fish feel at home.

 6. Buy as big a tank as you can afford

-The essential bit of kit if you want to keep fish indoors.
-If you are new to keeping fish, you really should buy as large a tank as you can, and that means 60 cm/24” or over in most cases.
-The reason for this is that larger bodies of water are more stable than smaller ones, but a larger tank benefits you by enabling you to keep more fish.
+The reason for this is that larger bodies of water are more stable than smaller ones.
+A larger tank also benefits you by enabling you to keep more fish.
 Most community fish are better in groups, but there are hundreds to choose from.
 A larger tank means you get to keep more of the fish that you see in the shops.

-7. Find a good retailer
+7. Find a good aquatic retailer

-This may be crucial to the success of your new tank.
-A good aquatic shop will not only provide the equipment and livestock that you need, but more importantly they can offer trustworthy advice.
-A good retailer thinks about the long-term effects of what you do and won’t sell you unsuitable livestock because it will ultimately come back to them, so it is also in their interest to get your tank running smoothly.
-Check out our list of the UK's top shops, as voted for by PFK readers in our 2011 reader's poll.
+A good retailer thinks about the long-term effects and won’t sell you unsuitable livestock because it will ultimately come back to them.
+Also, it's in their interest to get your tank running smoothly so you enjoy the hobby and continue to visit their shop.
+Check out our list of the UK's top shops, as voted for by PFK readers in our 2024 reader's poll.

 8. Join a fish club

-9. Keep the easy stuff first
+9. Keep beginner friendly fish first

-Keep Discus in the wrong sort of water and you will witness their untimely demise.
+Keep discus in the wrong sort of water and you will witness their untimely demise.

-10. Make time for maintenance
+10. Make time for aquarium maintenance

-Aquariums can look very attractive, but without some work on your part, they can quickly turn into an algae-filled swamp.
+Aquariums can look attractive, but without some work on your part, they can quickly turn into an algae-filled swamp.
 Set aside some time every day, every week and every month for different levels of maintenance.

 Daily maintenance may take just a few seconds, checking that equipment is functioning and the front glass is clean.